-Shore up energy and immunity reserves for this hectic time of year with Delicious Living editors' top strategies to save time, stay healthy, and maintain a positive outlook—including what to eat, best supplements to have on hand, and quick ways to brighten mood, all in10 minutes or less.
+Shore up energy and immunity reserves for this hectic time of year with our top strategies to save time, stay healthy, and maintain a positive outlook—including what to eat, best supplements to have on hand, and quick ways to brighten mood, all in 10 minutes or less.

 With so many deadlines and so much to accomplish between now and Jan.
 1, I’m shoring up my energy reserves with favorite strategies to save time, stay healthy, and maintain a positive outlook—and keep everyone in my family happy and healthy.